Table of Contents

 Sputum is typically mucoid and relatively odorless.
 During infectious exacerbations, however, sputum becomes purulent and may develop an offensive odor.

 Hemoptysis occurs in majority of patients with bronchiectasis.
 This is often the factor that leads patients to consult a physician.
 Bleeding usually originates from dilated bronchial arteries, which contain blood at systemic (rather than pulmonary) pressures.

 Wheezing is commonly reported and may be due to airflow obstruction following destruction of the bronchial tree.
-Fatigue is commonly reported.
-Weight loss often occurs in patients with severe bronchiectasis.
+Fatigue is also commonly reported.
+Weight loss however, often occurs in patients with severe bronchiectasis.

 Diagnosis of Bronchiectasis